Inversil/LTCtoOSC/README.md

 - Make sure the timecode audio **starts at 1 Hour**
 - **A bit depth of 8** works perfectly and saves storage space.

 Even though the video feed is synchronized with the max device at 30fps, you do not have to use a 30fps video.
-The touch designer project will automatically interpolate the OSC signal and automatically play back video at their intended frame rate and resolution.
+The touch designer project will automatically interpolate the OSC signal and automatically play back videos at their intended frame rate and resolution.

 2. Inside Live, create an audio track that has the LTC audio file in it.
 Make sure the sample is unwarped.
 3. Put this device on that audio track turn down the track volume all the way